Securing Secure Aggregation: Mitigating Multi-Round Privacy Leakage in Federated Learning: Proposed Scheme:

 \section{Proposed Scheme: \name}

 In this section, we present \name, which has two components as follows. \begin{itemize}[leftmargin=*]

 \item The first component designs a family of sets of users that satisfy the multi-round privacy requirement.
-The inputs of the first component are the number of users $N$, the number of users desired to be selected at each round $K$ and the desired multi-round privacy guarantee $T$.
-The output is a family of sets of $K$ users that satisfy the multi-round privacy guarantee $T$, termed as a \emph{privacy-preserving family}.
-This family is represented by a matrix $\mathbf B$.
+The inputs of the first component are the number of users ($N$), the number of selected users at each round ($K$), and the desired multi-round privacy guarantee ($T$).
+The output is a family of sets of $K$ users satisfying the multi-round privacy guarantee $T$, termed as a \emph{privacy-preserving family}.
+This family is represented by a matrix $\mathbf B$, where the rows are the characteristic vectors of these user sets.

-\item The second component selects a set from this designed family to satisfy the fairness guarantee.
-The inputs to the second component are the privacy-preserving family $\mathbf B$, the set of available users at round $t$, $\mathcal U^{(t)}$ and the frequency of participation of each user.
-The output is the set of users that will participate at round $t$. \end{itemize} We now describe the two components of \namespace in detail.
+\item The second component selects a set from this family to satisfy the fairness guarantee.
+The inputs to this component are the privacy-preserving family represented by the matrix $\mathbf B$, the set of available users at round $t$, $\mathcal U^{(t)}$, and the frequency of participation of each user.
+The output is the set of users that will participate at round $t$. \end{itemize} We now describe these two components in detail.